relogiclabs/JSchema-Java/doc/content/articles/sourcebuild.md

 ```

 ## Create Validation Errors
-Let's intentionally introduce a few errors by modifying the previous JSON document and then examine the validation results.
-To begin, we'll alter the `id` within the `user` object to a string type and observe the outcome.
-Additionally, we'll modify the `username` by inserting a space into its value, thus creating an invalid `username`.
-Below is the revised JSON representation, now containing these purposeful errors.
+Let's intentionally introduce a few errors by modifying the previous JSON document and examine the validation results.
+The revised JSON, shown below, contains two purposeful errors.
+The `id` within the `user` object is now a string type value, and the `username` is now invalid due to a space inserted in its value.
 ```json
 {
     "user": {